UNDERSTANDING AND ADDRESSING THE EFFECTS

 ECOLOGICAL IMPACTS ON FLORA AND FAUNA

-We are undertaking extensive ecological studies including on the TILBURY2 site itself, within the river and along the road and rail corridor.
-Our aim is to secure minimal or no net loss of biodiversity.
-To achieve no net loss will require improvements to the nature conservation value of land elsewhere; translocation of reptiles from the site will also be carefully undertaken.
-This is an approach we took at London Distribution Park which proved extremely successful.
+The Port has undertaken extensive ecological studies including on the Tilbury2 site itself, within the river and along the road and rail corridor.
+PoTLL’s aim is to secure minimal or no net loss of biodiversity.
+To achieve no net loss will require improvements to the nature conservation value of land both on the site and elsewhere.
+Translocation of water voles, reptiles and brownfield substrates of importance to scarce plants, lichens and invertebrates is also proposed to be carefully undertaken as will new habitat creation, enhancement and provision of habitats for protected species.
+This is an expansion on the approach PoTLL took at London Distribution Park which proved extremely successful.